-H&F Community Aid Network - H&F CAN is the volunteer community aid network to support residents in need during the coronavirus pandemic.
+H&F CAN (Community Aid Network) - H&F CAN is the volunteer community aid network to support residents in need during the coronavirus pandemic.

 The coronavirus outbreak brings new challenges for people living through domestic abuse, however support is still available in H&F.

 If you receive direct payments to organise your own care and support you may find this information useful.